FICCI recommends incentives, PLI-type scheme for vaccine makers

-New Delhi, April 13 (IANS) Industry body FICCI has suggested that the government should provide incentives to vaccine manufacturers to increase the production of Covid-19 vaccines in the country.
+New Delhi: Industry body FICCI has suggested that the government should provide incentives to vaccine manufacturers to increase the production of Covid-19 vaccines in the country.

 In a statement, it recommended financing vaccine makers under a production linked incentive (PLI) type scheme to support the vaccine manufacturers.